What is the legal obligation of a lawyer in handling settlement funds where there is a potential child support lien?

-As practicing attorneys, we are well aware that our legal and ethical duty under the Rules of Professional Conduct is first and foremost to our client.
-We are to act zealously in our representation, upholding client confidentiality while abiding by our client’s decisions.
-However, we are also officers of the court and under no circumstance may assist a client in breaking the law or injuring another.
-When our duty to our client clashes with our duty to the court?
+As attorneys, our legal and ethical duty is first and foremost to our client.
+We are to be passionate in our representation, upholding client confidentiality while abiding by our client’s decisions.
+However, we’re also officers of the court.
+Under no circumstance may we assist a client in breaking the law or injuring another.
+But what if our duty to our client clashes with our duty to the court?
 Recently, our firm was confronted with such a clash.

 On first glance, the answer seemed easy.
-Under RPC 5-1.1(e), we have a legal and ethical duty to protect any third-party interest where there is a statutory lien being asserted, in this case, a child support order.
-Even where the client instructs the attorney not to pay this debt, the attorney may not assist the client in unlawfully avoiding these statutory liens or court orders involving the funds or the attorney will be subject to legal and ethical sanctions.
+We have a legal and ethical duty to protect any third-party interest where there is a statutory lien being asserted.
+In this case, the lien is a child support order.
+Even if the client tells the attorney not to pay this debt, it would be unlawful to avoid these liens.
+This also applies to court orders involving the funds.
+If they assist in avoiding these, the attorney will be subject to legal and ethical sanctions.

-If OCSE matches an outstanding child support obligation is matched to a claimant, the Office of Child Support Enforcement must initiate the garnishment process by generating an Income Deduction Notice and mailing it to the owing parent and to the respective insurance company.
-This places both parties on notice of the statutory lien.
-Upon settlement of a claim, the insurance company then notifies the attorney of the assertion of the child support lien.
-Once the attorney receives actual notice of the lien from the insurance company, he is obligated to honor that lien by settling the lien on behalf of the obligated parent.
+If OCSE matches an outstanding child support obligation to a claimant, they initiate the garnishment process.
+First, they generate an Income Deduction Notice and mail it to the owing parent and the respective insurance company.
+This puts both parties on notice of the statutory lien.
+Upon settlement of a claim, the insurance company then notifies the attorney of the child support lien.
+Once the attorney receives notice of the lien, they must honor it by settling it on behalf of the parent.

 The answer is a little hazy where there is not actual notice of a lien.
-The Virginia opinion states that when an attorney must affirmatively investigate the law and the facts to determine whether there is in fact a lien, he may not be obligated to protect that claim.
-In this instance, the attorney would be obligated to communicate with the Department of Child Support Enforcement or Clerk of Court to determine if there is a claim and the amount of the claim.
-By having these communications with the DOR or Clerk or Court the lawyer would be disclosing that the client is seeking a recovery or settlement against a third party.
-Communication with the DOR could prompt perfection of a lien for which it was unaware.
-This is a direct violation of RPC 4-1.6, which prohibits a lawyer from revealing information relating to representation of a client unless the client gives informed consent.
+When an attorney must investigate whether there is actually a lien, they may not be obligated to protect that claim.
+In this instance, the attorney would be obligated to communicate with the OCSE to determine if a claim exists.
+Through these communications, the lawyer would disclose that the client is seeking a recovery or settlement against a third party.
+Communication with the OCSE could prompt filing of a lien for which it was unaware.
+This is a direct violation of RPC 4-1.6.
+This rule prohibits a lawyer from revealing information relating to representation of a client without the client’s informed consent.